 - Workflowy - "Workflowy offers a simpler way to stay organized.
 If you have a crazy job or an ambitious project, we will be your trusty sidekick."

-- UPD: TiddlyWiki - "Non-linear notebook for capturing, organising and sharing complex information."
+- UPD: TiddlyWiki - "Non-linear notebook for capturing, organising and sharing complex information." (thanks Pesho Ivanov for suggesting)

 More technical ideas